apallier/testing-traductions/approche-test-automatique-conduite-par-contexte/article-fr.md

 terrible waste, confusion, and pain to what is already difficult even in the best of times.
 If you need good testing, then good tool support will be part of the picture, and that means you must learn why we go wrong with tools

+# Des Robots !
+A l'aide !
+> Robots!
+Help!

+Nous pouvons résumer la pensée dominante sur l'automatisation comme "automatiser le test en automatisant l'utilisateur".
+Nous ne sommes pas en train de dire que des gens ont littéralement dit cela mais c'est ce qu'ils ont exactement essayé de faire.
+Nous voyons au moins trois grands problèmes ici qui tendent à banaliser le test :

+1. Le terme "automatisation" est trompeur.
+Nous ne pouvons pas automatiser des utilisateurs.
+Nous automatisons les actions qu'ils font, mais les utilisateurs font bien plus que cela.
+2. La vérification des résultats peut être automatisé, mais les testeurs font bien plus que cela.
+3. La vérification automatique des résultats est intéressante, mais les outils font bien plus que cela.

+> We can summarize the dominant view of test automation as “automate testing by automating the user.”
+We are not claiming that people literally say this, merely that they try to do it.
+We see at least three big problems here that trivialize testing:
+1. The word “automation” is misleading.
+We cannot automate users.
+We automate some actions they perform, but users do so much more than that.
+2. Output checking can be automated, but testers do so much more than that.
+3. Automated output checking is interesting, but tools do so much more than that.